Niccolò Pisilli: International career

 Pisilli is a youth international for Italy.
 In May 2023, he was included by head coach Carmine Nunziata in the Italian squad that took part in the FIFA U-20 World Cup in Argentina, where the Azzurrini finished runners-up after losing to Uruguay in the final match.

 The same year in June, Pisilli was included in the Italian squad for the UEFA European Under-19 Championship in Malta, where the Azzurrini eventually won their second continental title.
 On 10 October 2024, Pisilli debuted for the Italian senior squad in a 2–2 draw against Belgium.

 Style of play

-Pisilli is a complete midfielder who can contribute offensively with goals and assists, and also in the defensive phase.
-A constant presence in Roma's youth sides, he is able to withstand blows on the pitch and has uncommon tactical intelligence that helps him break down plays.
-His speed of thought helps him with interceptions and recoveries.
+Pisilli is a versatile midfielder who contributes both offensively and defensively.
+He has been a regular presence in Roma's youth teams and is recognized for his ability to withstand physical challenges on the pitch.
+Known for his tactical awareness, Pisilli is adept at breaking down plays, with quick decision-making that aids in interceptions and recoveries.